 - Club Christmas parties at local level, on approval

 - Regional Fields of Remembrance, such as Newcastle and Albury.

 Member Access to the Transport

-Individual members must contact the Guild to determine eligibility.
+Individual members must contact the office to determine eligibility.

 Members who are usually independent with their travel may request assistance as a short-term arrangement while recovering from illness or injury.

 AWWNSW will confirm acceptance to the Transport Policy by letter and provide any other necessary information.

 The Club President or Co-Ordinator is advised of any of their members accessing the Transport Policy.